 Just make sure you know what you’re doing (being able to swim is kinda mandatory) and don’t go meandering on any private property without permission.
 Other than that, wild swimming near Sydney has to be one of the best things you can do for a sneaky adventure.

-Make sure you check NSW Parks Website for relevant alerts before you head out to any of these spots to make sure it’s safe and open!
+Check NSW Parks website and fire updates for relevant alerts before you head out to any of these spots to make sure it’s safe and open!

 10 Wild Swimming Spots Near Sydney